Network effects in default clustering for large systems: Numerical studies and simulation results

-Before presenting the numerical studies, let us collect here their main findings: \begin{itemize} \item{The ranking of the corresponding contagion parameter, $\beta^{C}_{n,j}$, gives a clear ranking of the mean impact on names belonging to the same cluster from system wide defaults.
-It also ranks appropriately the loss rate for names of different types within the same cluster. } \item{The ranking of the eigenvalues of A, $\xi_{j}$, $j=1,\cdots, r$ gives a clear ranking of the importance of the different clusters in explaining the behavior of the pool.} \item{In complicated networks with many different clusters or high degree of heterogeneity, the numerical computation of quantities like $D_{t}$ or $Q_{t}$ can be prohibitively large.
-The singular value decomposition allows us to reduce the dimension of the system making such computations feasible, while maintaining accuracy. } \end{itemize}

-With these choices, we consider below three different numerical studies.
-The first example has one cluster, i.e. $r=1$ in the SVD, and the second example has two clusters, i.e. $r=2$ in the SVD.
-The third example is motivated by the well documented core-periphery network structure for financial models, see for example \cite{CraigVonPeter2014,HojmanSzeidl2008}.
-Notice that names of different types may belong to the same cluster.
-Namely each cluster does not need to be homogenous.
+We consider below four different numerical studies.
+The first example has one level of interaction, i.e. $d=1$ in the SVD, and the second example has two levels of interaction, i.e. $d=2$ in the SVD.
+The third and fourth examples are motivated by the well documented core-periphery network structure for financial models, see for example \cite{CraigVonPeter2014,HojmanSzeidl2008}.
+In the third example all the names have the same mean-reversion coefficient.
+In example four, we choose different mean reversion coefficient for the core and for the periphery institutions.
+Notice that names of different types may belong to the same level of interaction.
+Namely each level of interaction does not need to be homogenous.
 This becomes clear in the specific examples below.
+The matrix $\Delta$ for the core-periphery examples is chosen to reflect the empirical evidence \cite{CraigVonPeter2014,FrickeLux2015} that periphery banks are smaller and less active than core banks.